OpenPhysProject/OpenPhys/docs/newDeveloperDocs/02_Install_IDE.md

 ### Install IDE
-In order to easily work with the files in the project, you will want to install a tool for editing code (IDE).
-Specifically one that works with javascript, html, and css (scss).
+In order to easily work with the files in the project, you need to install a tool for editing code (IDE).
 We use Netbeans, a powerful file editor for web development.
+Netbeans works well with javascript, html, and css (scss).

 #### Prerequisites
-Admin access to computer.
+Admin access to your own computer.

-#### Installation
+#### Installation (links to Netbeans site)
 1. [NetBeans](https://netbeans.org/)

 #### Configuration